• No products in the cart.

 Deadline

-The deadline for all submissions in each category is Thursday, May 1, 2025, by 11:59pm CST.
+The deadline for all submissions in each category is Friday, May 1, 2026, by 11:59pm CST.
 All submissions should follow LIGHT guidelines on Submittable and the specified judging criteria.

 Potential Timeline

-– Open call launch: February 1, 2025
+– Open call launch: February 1, 2026

-– Open call deadline: May 1, 2025
+– Open call deadline: May 1, 2026

-– Review and judging: May 2025
+– Review and judging: May 2026

-– Finalist notifications by: June 2025
+– Finalist notifications by: June 2026

-– Expected magazine release: January 2026
+– Expected magazine release: January 2027

 Prizes

 LIGHT awards three prizes: 1st place: $500, 2nd place: $375, and 3rd place: $125.
 The top three submissions in each of our four categories (art, letters, poems, and stories) receive a prize.
-The top contestants in each category will be notified early June 2024 and will be featured in the fourth issue of our magazine.
+The top contestants in each category will be notified early June 2026 and will be featured in the sixth issue of our magazine.
 All submissions will receive consideration for publication in the magazine dependent on the number and quality of submissions.
 Prizes for each category are as follows:

 Prizes for each category are as follows: